acmerobotics/road-runner/README.md

 1. You're finished!

 1. In some cases, Road Runner's dependencies may exceed the limit of method references.
-To fix it, add `compile 'com.android.support:multidex:1.0.3'` to your dependencies (for more information, see [this article](https://developer.android.com/studio/build/multidex)).
+To fix it, add `compile 'com.android.support:multidex:1.0.3'` to your dependencies (for more information, see [this article](https://developer.android.com/studio/build/multidex)) and add `multiDexEnabled true` to the `defaultConfig` closure (for FTC, this is located inside `build.common.gradle`).

 ### GUI